ankona/cs7638_hw_challenge/README.md

 This project uses a Grove loudness sensor to determine how loud the ambient noise is.

 Every few seconds, the loudness sensor samples the sound level 10k times.
 After collecting the samples, it determines the average loudness.
-The GoPiGo eyes are used to indicate the relative "safety" of the volume level.
+The GoPiGo eyes are then used to indicate the relative "safety" of the volume level.

 Volume Levels:
 - Green - quiet
 - Pink - noisy
-- Red - put in your ear plugs.
+- Orange - put in your ear plugs
+- Red - danger, Will Robinson.